Your First 6 Months — BJJ Beginner Roadmap

 • Recovery is still part of training

 Off-mat habits determine how much you absorb on the mat.
-Sleep in particular is not optional — it's where technique retention, injury recovery, and nervous system adaptation all happen.
+Sleep is not optional — it's where technique retention, injury recovery, and nervous system adaptation all happen.

 Sleep